 In the recent past, there has been a renewed interest among Journalists for Myanmar and treatment being meted out to Rohingya Muslims.
-While print as well as electronic media are flooded with narratives full of inhuman conditions that Rohingya are facing and concentrate on the present situation, they fall short of engaging with the historiography of this crisis.
-Most of us are being made to believe that Rohingya crisis started in 2012 after the military ‘Junta’ government started giving way to democracy.
+While print as well as electronic media are flooded with narratives full of inhuman conditions that Rohingya are facing and concentrate on the present situation, they fall short of engaging with the historiography of this Rohingya crisis.
+Most of us are being made to believe that the Rohingya crisis started in 2012 after the military ‘Junta’ government started giving way to democracy.
 In this article, I will be contradicting this commonly held belief by providing a concise history of the problem.

 The Present Crisis:

 Rakhine state is one of the seven ethnic states of Myanmar, which shares a border with Bangladesh.
 According to estimates, since religious data was not disclosed in the last census, Rohingya Muslims constitute one-third of the state’s population.
-There have been campaigns against these Muslims led by Buddhist 969 Movement, MaBaTha and Arakan National Party (ANP).
+There have been campaigns against these Muslims led by Buddhist 969 Movement, MaBaTha, and the Arakan National Party (ANP).
 Muslims are being economically boycotted, socially excluded, murdered and raped.
 Human Rights Watch has termed these campaigns as ‘ethnic cleansing’ while many scholars like Alice Cowley have called it ‘genocide’.

 Historical Context of the Rohingya Crisis:

 Ultra-Nationalist Buddhists as well as official Myanmar histories claim that Rohingya Muslims are illegal immigrants from Bangladesh/East Bengal who migrated during British rule of Myanmar or even after 1947.
 According to these narratives, the term Rohingya was created in the 1950s to expand the political space for illegal Bengali immigrants.